• Skip to primary navigation

 Noodle Sauce

-• Oyster Sauce: or substitute with vegetarian stir-fry sauce.
+• Oyster Sauce: Or use vegetarian stir-fry sauce.

-• White Granulated Sugar: or substitute with cane sugar
+• White Granulated Sugar: Or use granulated cane sugar.

-• Chicken Stock: low sodium kind
+• Chicken Stock: Ideally the low sodium kind.

 Expert Tips